-6. Assessment of the Graduate Thesis
+6. Assessment of the Master's/Doctoral Thesis

-In accordance with the Graduate Thesis Examination Standards stipulated elsewhere.
+In accordance with the Master's/Doctoral Thesis Examination Standards stipulated elsewhere.

 7. Accountability

 Questions and inquiries from students regarding grade assessment shall be responded to appropriately.

 These guidelines shall be implemented from April 1, 2007.
 However, the assessment categories shall apply to those who enter the graduate school from the 2007 academic year, and the previous four-category assessment shall apply to students who entered prior to that.